Go directly to the content

 Red light therapy and sleep

-Although research is still developing, several promising studies exist:
+Although research is still developing, there are several promising studies:

-Important: red light does not actively induce sleep like a sleeping pill, but it does not disrupt your rhythm and creates ideal conditions for naturally falling asleep.
+Important to know: red light does not actively promote sleep like a sleeping pill would, but it does not disrupt your rhythm and creates the ideal conditions to fall asleep naturally.

 Does light therapy help with specific sleep disorders?